 All security deposits are held in our deposit trust account until the end of the tenancy.

 How much security deposit do you charge the tenant?

 Normally we require an amount equal to one month’s rent.
 There are situations when we require more.

 We can start the process immediately.
-Contact us so we can find out more about you and your property and see if we would be a good match for your wants and expectations.
+Contact us so we can find out more about you and your property, and see if we’re going to be a good fit.